Ethical AI Voiceover Use: A Practical Guide for Voice Over Clients

 This isn't about replacing 'Human Tom' with 'AI Tom.'
 It's about expanding the toolkit available to you.

-There are times where the needs of the end-client and the project demand the theatre-trained artist with 25+ years of voice acting experience that is me.
+There are times when the needs of the end-client and the project demand the theatre-trained artist with over 25 years of voice acting experience that I bring.

-There are other times that depending on speed, scale, and budget, AI Tom is the right choice.
+At other times, depending on speed, scale, and budget, AI Tom may be the right choice.

-You as a voice over client need to be empowered with options, especially considering the uncertainty of our industry's future on a technological, economic, logistical, and social level.
+You need to be empowered with options, especially considering the uncertainty of our industry's future on technological, economic, logistical, and social levels.

 So, You Want to Hire My AI Twin?
 Let's Talk!